josefkrajkar/Resizer/README.md

 TODO list:
 - Add events and eventhandlers - Done! :)
-- Add functions for dynamic changes of width and height
+- Add functions for dynamic changes of width and height - Done :)
 - Add comments
 - Separate React script from html file and save it as standalone library